portworx/px-dev/README.md

       Warning!!!: Any storage device that PX-Lite uses will be reformatted.

 ## Run PX-Lite
+Through Docker run with PX-Lite, your storage capacity will be aggregated and managed by PX-Lite.
+As you run PX-Lite on each server, new capacity will be added to the cluster.

+Once PX-Lite is up, storage volumes can be created and deleted through the Docker volume commands or pxctl command line tool.
+With pxctl, you can also inspect volumes, the volume relationships with containers, and nodes.

 ### Step 1: Run PX-Lite
 Start the PX-Lite container with the following run command: